aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathdelimiter/enclose/_index.md

 ## enclose {#}
-Encloses a math element in specified characters such as parenthesis or another characters as framing
+Encloses a math element in parenthesis

 ### Returns

-If `
-beginning_character`
- and `
-ending_character`
- are null,
-            corresponding properties are assigned values only and no new object is created (returns this instance).
-            Otherwise, returns new math element of type Delimiter which includes specified characters as framing and this instance of [`MathDelimiter`](/slides/python-net/aspose.slides.mathtext/mathdelimiter) framed inside.
+The math element of type [`IMathDelimiter`](/slides/python-net/aspose.slides.mathtext/imathdelimiter) which includes the parenthesis